 How can you adapt your strategy for artificial intelligence?
 Take email automation as an example.
 Next time you set up a PR campaign, automated emails can help you so that you never miss a potential lead.
 It eliminates human error and automatically sends follow-up emails.

 Chatbots are another AI technology that is proving its value.
-Many brands are using it to engage website visitors or people who ask questions on social media.
-It is often quicker than its human counterparts and mimics human speech and behavior realistically.
+Many brands are using them to engage website visitors or people who ask questions on social media.
+It's often quicker than its human counterparts and mimics human speech and behavior realistically.

 This year, as in recent years, there is an ongoing battle for trust among brands.
 Audiences are skeptical of brands -- and this has damaged many businesses' bottom line.
 One report even estimated that brands lose around $2.5 trillion per year because of lack of trust from audiences.

 Clearly, trust needs to be a priority for PR strategies in 2020.
 One of the biggest ways to win trust is through your expertise.
 When you position yourself as a recognized expert, you're no longer the no-name professional pushing a brand.
 You become the voice of authority -- someone to whom people want to listen.

 Another layer of this trust comes from being helpful.
 We've already talked about the importance of content creation -- it's important that you make that content pertinent and helpful to your audience.

 10. Use Analytics

 What would you say is the most valuable part of your public relations strategy?
 While some may point to a shiny PR campaign tool, we would argue that data and analytics should be on the top of your list.
 For many, it's an afterthought.
 But data and analytics help you make important decisions and guide your strategy toward success.